Christiana Mall: 2008–2011 redevelopment

 General Growth Properties purchased the former Lord & Taylor store, planning a new concept known as "The Epicenter Collection", an Internet catalog showroom.
-Those plans were abandoned by December 2008, when the empty anchor was sold to Target Corporation, the building was demolished in March 2010 and Target opened October 10, 2010.
+Those plans were abandoned by December 2008, when the empty anchor was sold to Target Corporation.
+The building was demolished in March 2010 and Target opened October 10, 2010.
 A new food court opened in Spring 2009 in space previously occupied by a movie theater.
 The original food court was converted to retail space.
 Plans for expansion included demolishing the 214000 sqft Strawbridge's store and building a new two-story wing connected to a two-level 140000 sqft Nordstrom.
 The new addition opened on April 8, 2011 without the second floor.

 An outdoor "avenue style" retail space was added to two sides of the center.
 Additions included new lighting, flooring, seating areas and two-story high entrances, along with new restaurants.
 The project moved, updated, or replaced up to 100 of the center's stores.
-The redevelopment plans were designed by architecture firm RTKL Associates Inc.

-2013-2014 redevelopment
+2013–2014 redevelopment

 In 2013, work began on development of a 100,000 sqft square foot Cabela's store, a 50,000 sqft square foot 12-screen Cinemark Theatres both as outparcels to the mall.
 As a part of this exterior development project the mall's ring-road will be widened and additional parking will be added.
 The I-95 flyover ramps were completed in the fall of 2013 and dedicated by Governor Jack Markell on October 17, 2013.

 Exterior development projects were completed in 2014.
 Cabela's opened in May and the 12-screen Cinemark Theatre opened in November.
 In the spring and summer of 2014, Christiana Mall added many new stores to the interior of the mall while many existing stores remodeled.

+Incidents

 2023 shooting

 Around 6:45 p.m. on April 8, 2023, an unnamed 18-year old was attacked by three suspects near the food court inside Christiana Mall.
 They began to beat the victim, and two of the victim's friends began to fight back.
 One of the three suspects then pulled a handgun from his waistband, shooting the targeted victim, his 16-year old friend, and another 18-year old bystander.
 The targeted victim and his friend were injured critically.
 Five others were injured in the chaos following the attack.
 All three attackers escaped before authorities arrived.

 A manhunt soon initiated for the three suspects, with authorities releasing a short video of the three suspects walking before the attack was initiated.
-There were no arrests until 11 days later, when one of the three suspects, an unnamed 17-year old surrendered himself to police.
+There were no arrests until 11 days later, when one of the three suspects, an unnamed 17-year old surrendered himself to the police.
 He is held in the Division of Youth Rehabilitative Services in Wilmington on a $15,000 bail.
 If tried as an adult, he faces up to 6 years in prison.